 However, despite the apparent efficiency increase, Lockheed recognizes that augmented reality technology still cannot be implemented in actual military facilities universally because of security-related issues.

-When a plane breaks down, it is vital to fix the problem as soon as possible because every minute when the plane isn’t in use the company is losing money.
+When a plane breaks down, it is vital to fixing the problem as soon as possible because every minute when the plane isn’t in use the company is losing money.

 You need a group of technicians and often remote consultations to fix an aircraft.
 That involves a lot of images, data, and document exchange that can slow down the repairing process because of the time spent on approvals and collaboration.